top-yun/SPARK/README.md

   <img src="resources/dataset.png" :height="600px" width="600px">
 </p>

-It consists of approximately 6,000 questions and answers, with the questions broadly categorized into Perception and Reasoning.
+It consists of approximately 6,000 questions and answers, with the questions broadly categorized into **Multi-vision Perception** and **Multi-vision Reasoning**.

 # SPARK Leaderboard